woobleio/wooblizer/CONTRIBUTING.md

 ## Submitting suggestions

+There is a [roadmap](https://github.com/woobleio/wooble/blob/master/doc/whitepaper.md#roadmap) that can give you an idea about what kind of new projects you could suggest and start if not already started!

 * Describe which behavior you would like to see and tell us how it could benefit for the project.

 Contact : jonathan@wooble.io